janpauldahlke/angular-multi-project-scaffolding/README.md

 <br/>
 <br/>

-## 4 - Adding SSR to application proyect
+## 4 - Adding SSR to application project

 In the same Terminal window, run this command: